Continuum Surface Energy from a Lattice Model: The Bond Counting Approach

-\begin{rem} The shape of naturally occurring crystals is very often faceted (polyhedral).
+\begin{remark} The shape of naturally occurring crystals is very often faceted (polyhedral).
 Thus one might start by assuming that $\Om$ is a polygon, though not necessarily a lattice polygon.
 In that case though, there is a lattice polygon $\Om'$ such that $\Om\cap L=\Om'\cap L$.
 For example, if $\Om$ is convex, let $\Om'=\hbox{conv}\{\Om\cap L\}$.
 If $\Om$ is a crystallographic polygon, so that its facets are contained in crystallographic lines, then its vertices need not be lattice points.
-However, one can then show that there is some integer $k$ such that $k\Om$ is a lattice polygon. \end{rem}
+However, one can then show that there is some integer $k$ such that $k\Om$ is a lattice polygon. \end{remark}

-\begin{rem} Eq. \eqref{cpick} has an interesting interpretation.
+\begin{remark} Eq. \eqref{cpick} has an interesting interpretation.
 It exactly equates a discrete quantity (number of atoms in $\Om$) with a continuum expression: the ``volume'' integral of a bulk density, plus the ``surface'' integral of a surface density, plus contributions of corners.
-We will show in the sequel that both the $w$-bond number $N_w(\Om)$ and the energy admit analogous representations.\end{rem}
+We will show in the sequel that both the $w$-bond number $N_w(\Om)$ and the energy admit analogous representations.\end{remark}

 Recall that $S=\partial\Om$ consists of $N$ facets $S_i$, $i=1,\ldots, N$, each with unit normal $n_i$, outward with respect to $\Om$.
 Define \be J(w)=\left\{i\in \ZZ: 1\le i\le N, n_i\cdot w>0 \right\}, \quad S^+_w=\bigcup_{i\in J(w)} S_i, \ee The first term in \eqref{t4} is given by \eqref{pick1}.
 Turning to the second term, let $P_i(w)$ be the parallelogram $b_0\oplus S_i$ with two parallel sides $S_i$ and $w+S_i$ if $w\cdot n_i>0$, $P_i(w)=\emptyset$ otherwise.
 Then it is easy to see that $b(x,w)\in T^\dagger_w(\Om)$ if and only if $x+w\in P_i(w) \bc S_i$ for some $i\in J(w)$.
 Thus \be T^\dagger_w(\Om)=\{b(x,w):x+w\in P(w) \cap L\}, \quad P(w) =\bigcup_{i\in J(w)} P_i(w)\bc S_i =(b_0\oplus S_w^+)\bc S_w^+.\ee It follows that \be \#T^\dagger_w(\Om)=\# (P(w)\cap L).\ee In general, $P(w)$ is not convex.
 However, if one defines \be \Om_w=b_0\oplus \Om=\bigcup_{t\in [0,1]} (tw+\Om),\ee then $\Om_w$ is a convex lattice polygon, being the Minkowski sum of two such sets.
 In fact, \be \Om_w=\hbox{\rm conv}\{\Om,w+\Om\}.\ee Also $P(w)=\Om_w\bc\Om$, while $\Om\subset\Om_w$.
 This and \eqref{tt} imply \be \#T^\dagger_w(\Om)=\#(\Om_w\cap L)-\#(\Om\cap L).\ee The right hand side can be evaluated using Lemma \ref{pickvar} for each term.
 Note that $\po_w$ comprises $\po\bc S^+_w$, $w+ S^+_w$ and two $w$-bonds joining these two pieces.
 In view of \eqref{sp} the result is \be \#T^\dagger_w(\Om)=\sum_{i\in J(w)}|S_i| w\cdot n_i+|b_0|/|\bar w|=\sum_{i=1}^N|S_i|\langle w\cdot n_i\rangle +\gcd(w), \ee where $\langle x \rangle =(x+|x|)/2$ for $x\in \RR$ and $n=n_i$ on $S_i$ is the unit outward normal to $\po$.
 Here $|b_0|/|\bar w|=\gcd(w)$.